NucleusEngineering/hotdoggi.es/README.md

 ### Event Choreography

-Hotdoggi.es pushes all incoming events for a single `$all` Pub/Sub topic.
+Hotdoggi.es pushes all incoming events to a single `$all` Pub/Sub topic.
 Among other envelope metadata from the CloudEvents specification, all messages on the Pub/Sub topic keep the event type as a message attribute.
 Various Cloud Run services can then subscribe to the the specific events they are interested in by setting up a push subscription and implementing the HTTP POST event handlers.

 The choreography patterns of free-floating self-organization is extremely helpful here because it enables teams to seamlessly extend the functionality of the entire architecture by simply creating additional services and subscribing to the common event stream.
 Unlike an orchestration pattern, it is not required to make changes to a central router.
 This can be seen in [the subscription of the dogs service](https://github.com/helloworlddan/hotdoggi.es/blob/main/infrastructure/dogs.tf#L86).